iotaledger/identity.rs/README.md

 > pub static PATH_DID_FILE: &str = "C:/Projects/did-web-server/.well-known/";
 > ```
 Make sure your server is set up before running the examples to avoid any configuration issues.

+# Zero-Knowledge (ZK)

+The IOTA Identity Framework now supports Zero-Knowledge functionalities, thanks to the [integration](https://github.com/iotaledger/identity.rs/pull/1285) of two key components:

+* **BBS+ Signature Scheme**: This scheme has been integrated through the [ZKryptium](https://github.com/Cybersecurity-LINKS/zkryptium) library, allowing for secure and privacy-preserving credential management.
+* **JSON Web Proof Representation**: The [json-proof-token](https://github.com/Cybersecurity-LINKS/json-proof-token) library implements the JSON Web Proof specification, enabling verifiable claims with selective disclosure.

+For more details on the implementation and how to use these features, you can find the full documentation [here](https://wiki.iota.org/identity.rs/how-tos/verifiable-credentials/zero-knowledge-selective-disclosure/).